IntelLabs/kAFL/README.md

 for example if not all dependencies could have been downloaded.

-If you do not have the modified kAFL kernel installed yet, you can follow the steps in Nyx/KVM repo or use the below steps to generate a generic Debian kernel
-package:
+3. kAFL requires a modified KVM-Nyx host kernel for efficient PT tracing and snapshots.
+We recommend the below steps to build your own kernel package based on your existing kernel config:

 ```
 $ west update kvm